PhD in Economics, Oregon State University

 BS in Economics, Nankai University

-Ke Yang is an associate professor of economics.
+Ke Yang is a professor of economics.
 He teaches Principles of Microeconomics, Business Statistics, and Quantitative Decision Making.

 Yang's recent papers focus on some recently developed kernel regression techniques aiming at additive model and panel data models.
 He also works on applying the nonparametric method to the production function estimation and health economics.
 Yang has published in journals like Journal of Nonparametric Statistics, Economics and Human Biology, and Economics Bulletins and has presented at multiple econometric conferences and seminars.